-I. Introduction: Standards Views of the Origin of Greek Drama
+I. Introduction: Standard Views of the Origin of Greek Drama

 As we will see, there is much that can be said in opposition to all these assertions, so much that no real hope exists of achieving consensus by using these data.

 First, except for what we are told concerning the origin of drama, Thespis is entirely unknown, a name that means essentially nothing to us except as the purported founding father of Greek drama.
-Worse yet, all sources which talk about him are late, none even vaguely contemporary.
-For instance, our information about his cart comes primarily from Horace, a Roman poet who wrote more than half a millennium after the age when Thespis would have to have lived.
-Moreover, that very few earlier sources mention him is particularly troubling if indeed we are to subscribe to him the invention of tragedy.
+Worse yet, all sources that talk about him are late, none even vaguely contemporary.
+For instance, our information about his cart comes primarily from Horace, a Roman poet who wrote more than half a millennium after the age when Thespis would have lived.
+Moreover, that very few earlier sources mention him is particularly troubling if indeed we are to ascribe to him the invention of tragedy.

 The historicization of George Washington can be telling in other ways as well.
 For one, the American general actually existed and is not a fictitious icon.
 One might conclude the same about Thespis except that there is no primary evidence for his existence as there is for the American founding fathers—the records of the Pre-Classical Age were scant, even in antiquity—thus, it would have been much easier back then to concoct a Thespis than it would be today to counterfeit a George Washington.
-Moreover, that very lack of evidence would also have driven the need to explain somehow tragedy's origin.
-One simple solution to the innocent question, "Where did Greek drama begin?," would have been to personify the complex evolution of early Greek theatre by forging a "founder," making it easier in general to assimilate a long and convoluted past.
+Moreover, that very lack of evidence would also have driven the need to explain tragedy's origin somehow.
+One simple solution to the innocent question, "Where did Greek drama begin?," would have been to personify the complex evolution of early Greek theatre by forging a fictional "founder," making it easier in general to make a long and convoluted past coherent.

 Whatever the truth, by all fair standards of history, Thespis is undated, unattested, and unassociated by any credible primary source with any particular practices in early theatre.
-Except for the legends surrounding his name, we have no outside corroboration even of his existence, much less his contribution to drama.
+In other words, except for the legends surrounding his name, we have no outside corroboration even of his existence, much less his contribution to drama.
 If he resembles any personage in the "forest primeval" of America, it is Evangeline or Paul Bunyan, not George Washington.

 The desperation of this situation has led otherwise conservative and judicious critics to make uncharacteristically wild guesses at the reason goats are found grazing around the ancient stage.
 For instance, Margarete Bieber suggests that "goats" may be a nickname for the worshipers of Dionysus, the god in whose honor drama is performed at Athens. (note) While it is true that such nicknames exist for the adherents of other gods, for example, "bears" or "bees" for devotees of Artemis, there is no such recorded appellation for the celebrants of Dionysus.
-In fact, few gods beside Artemis have worshipers with nicknames—it seems to be something largely peculiar to her cult—so, on closer examination, the extrapolation has little merit.
+In fact, few gods beside Artemis have worshipers with nicknames—it seems to be something largely peculiar to her cult—so, on closer examination, the extrapolation stands on shaky ground.

 Another avenue leads to more productive results.
-It has been suggested by another scholar that "goat-song" may refer not to goats as such, but to an ancient Greek slang term, "to goat," referring to the breaking or cracking of a young man's voice during puberty. (note) If ancient tragic choruses were performed by young men, this could make an odd sort of sense. (note) The term tragoidia would then be a joke, based on the cracking of the young men's voices—though not during an actual performance one hopes!
+Some scholars have suggested that "goat-song" may refer not to goats as such, but to an ancient Greek slang term, "to goat," referring to the breaking or cracking of a young man's voice during puberty. (note) If ancient tragic choruses were performed by young men, this could make an odd sort of sense. (note) The term tragoidia would then be a joke, based on the cracking of the young men's voices—though not during an actual performance, one hopes!

 Names for dramatic genres are, in fact, known to be based on jokes elsewhere, for instance, the modern performance genre called "soaps."
-After all, could the reason for the name "soap" be easily reconstructed two millennia from now, if it were not known that there was once a connection between daytime drama and the detergent industry?
-Without such knowledge, future scholars might go for simplistic but reasonable-sounding explanations, such as, "These emotional melodramas were seen to ‘cleanse' the soul, and thus the genre came to be called ‘soaps'."
+After all, could the reason for the name "soap" be easily reconstructed two millennia from now, if it were not known that there was once a connection between daytime drama and the detergent industry which provided the funding for soap operas?
+Without such knowledge, future scholars might reach for simplistic but reasonable-sounding explanations, such as, "These emotional melodramas were seen to ‘cleanse' the soul, and thus the genre came to be called 'soaps'."
 It would be much harder to recreate the real reason for the name, that it is essentially an ironic jab at the early commercialism of this art form.
 All in all, the reason why there are goats in tragedy is an unresolved conundrum, though in light of theatre and ancient history the "goating voice" explanation makes better sense than suggesting that goats once served as prizes.

 C. Aristotle's Poetics

-Third, Aristotle and the theory of the origin of Greek drama presented in his treatise on theatre, The Poetics, deserves to be read in full.
+Third, Aristotle and the theory of the origin of Greek drama he presents in his treatise on theatre, The Poetics, deserves to be read in full.

 Aristotle, The Poetics, Chpt.
 4.1-6 (1449a) [The Poetics, according to one modern commentator, "is often elliptical in expression, and some of its ideas seem inadequately, at times almost incoherently, developed." (note) Thus, it is hardly possible to situate Aristotle's analysis of the origins of tragedy within the larger context of what Aristotle is saying prior to this passage.
 Suffice it to say, he turns abruptly from a description of mankind's "instinct for imitation (mimesis)" out of which he claims tragedy arises, to the origin of Greek dramatic forms.
 After that, without stating any reason for making the transition, he moves on to the general nature of tragedy and comedy.
 In both tone and style The Poetics reads more like lecture notes than a polished critical thesis.
 In light of all this, I have translated the text with the aim of capturing both Aristotle's exact words and also his punctuated and compressed style.
 If the English below makes difficult reading, believe me, so does the Greek.]

-Consider the comments of D.W.
-Lucas, a modern classicist, on Aristotle's views of early Greek drama. (note)
+Consider the comments of the classicist D.W.
+Lucas on Aristotle's views of early Greek drama. (note)

 Finally, it is worth observing that Aristotle's account of the origin of tragedy from a basically ludicrous form fits so badly with the scheme of development presented in the first part of the chapter that he would not have been likely to offer it unless he had been reasonably confident that it was true.
 Here again it is important that he knew more than we do about the early satyr play.